 Last week I blogged about Robin Mellom, an author whose YA (young adult) writing I really like, but she didn’t have a second YA book for me to buy.
 Though I could periodically check her author page on Amazon or her website, I know in reality I will soon forget, missing news of her next YA release.
 That’s why authors need to have newsletters – or at least to collect email addresses of their fans.

 A newsletter is one thing I’m actually doing before I need it.
 My newsletter goes out once a month with new content (last month I wrote about my grandpuppy, Zane), along with links to existing work.
 Of course I can also let newsletter readers know about my books when they become available.
-My newsletter subscribers also receive a free copy of my e-book, My Faith Manifesto, as well as other subscriber-only goodies and breaking news.
+My newsletter subscribers also receive a free copy of my e-book, How Big Is Your Tent?, as well as other subscriber-only goodies and breaking news.